 Though most coughs are normal and go away on their own, some causes of coughing are dangerous – even life-threatening – and require medical treatment at North Jersey Pulmonary Associates.
-Dr. Nader Mahmood, a pulmonologist, provides thorough and effective cough care at locations in Paterson and Totowa, New Jersey.
+Dr. Nader Mahmood, a pulmonologist, provides thorough and effective cough care at locations in Paterson, Totowa, New Jersey, and Secausus.
 When your cough won’t go away or it keeps getting worse, don’t hesitate to seek treatment.
 Call Dr. Mahmood or schedule a visit online today to get relief.

 Coughs are common and generally go away within a few days or weeks.
 However, a persistent cough can be troubling and may cause sleepless nights, headaches, urinary incontinence, and even broken ribs.